plone/training/mastering-plone/behaviors_2.rst

     If you want your behavior, you would write ``voting = IVoting(object)``.

     But in order for this to work, your object may *not* be implementing the ``IVoting`` interface, because if it did,  ``IVoting(object)`` would return the object itself!
-    If I need a marker interface for objects providing my behavior, I must provide one, for this we use the marker attribute.
+    If you need a marker interface for objects providing the new behavior, you must provide one, for this you use ``marker``.
-    My object implements ``IVotable``.
+    This object now implements the marker-interface ``IVotable``.
-    Because of this, we can write views and viewlets just for this content type.
+    Because of this, we can write views and viewlets just for content that use this behavior.

 The interfaces need to be written, in our case into a file :file:`interfaces.py`: